itohio/EasyRobot/pkg/core/math/primitive/fp32/GENERIC_OPS_MIGRATION_PLAN.md

 ### Priority 2: Migrate Helper-Based Functions - Keep (Have Operation Functions)

-These already use `applyElem*` helpers and should be migrated to generics for better performance.
+These already use `applyElem*` helpers or have manual stride iteration similar to helpers, and should be migrated to generics for better performance.
 They are NOT thin wrappers (they pass operation functions), so they should be kept:

 1. ✅ **`ElemAdd`**, **`ElemSub`**, **`ElemMul`** → `generics.ElemApplyBinaryStrided[float32]` → **KEEP**
 2. ✅ **Unary math ops** (`ElemSquare`, `ElemSqrt`, `ElemExp`, `ElemLog`, `ElemPow`, `ElemAbs`, `ElemCos`, `ElemSin`, `ElemTanh`) → `generics.ElemApplyUnaryStrided[float32]` → **KEEP**
 3. ✅ **Scalar ops** (`ElemAddScalar`, `ElemSubScalar`, `ElemScale`, `ElemAddScaledMul`, `ElemAddScaledSquareMul`) → `generics.ElemApplyUnaryScalarStrided[float32]` → **KEEP**
+4. ✅ **Activation gradient strides** (`ReLUGradStride`, `SigmoidGradStride`, `TanhGradStride`) → `generics.ElemWhere[float32]` / `generics.ElemApplyBinaryStrided[float32]` → **KEEP**

 **Expected Impact**:
-- Better performance than current helper-based approach (generics are highly optimized)
+- Better performance than current helper-based approach or manual stride iteration (generics are highly optimized)
 - Functions provide convenient API with operation functions, so they should be kept

 ### Priority 3: No Migration Needed